Letters from Various Correspondents

 We are encamped on the beach close down to the water's edge and no great distance from Ft.
 Wagoner.
 It is at this Fort that the fighting has all been done at.
 The range is too long to fire over Wagoner at sumter with the effect desired.
 And yet the success so far has been good for the South side of the Ft. is now a huge mass of mins [mines].

-been playing on it for the week past.
-Two of these guns throw a
+playing on it for the week past.
+Two of these guns throw a three hundred

 An assault will be made on some of these Forts soon no doubt and take them by storm.
 I hope they will.

 I am not permitted to write any of the minutia of the [siege?] or I would gladly write many things that would be of great interest to you.

 Aug 27th My writing last night was brought to a close very suddenly by the Brigade being ordered up to the front.
 We lay there under our guns all night in the sand.
 I don't think I ever saw it rain harder or more steady in my life than it did all night long.
 We were too much concerned about our enemies to notice it much.
 We advanced our lines to within a few yards of Ft Wagoner last night.
 One of the Regt. made a charge and took about 70 prisoners.
 Many were killed on both sides.
 The 75th lost none.

 You will be happy to learn that we have thrown away the

 Shelter tents here and the [Companion?] tent, or, "A" tent in their place.